January 2019 Viking Sea

 Our next cruise is scheduled for April, 2019... and once again we'll be in The Haven on Norwegian Cruise Line, which is one of my favorite ways to cruise.
 The Norwegian Breakaway has been based in New York City for the last several years, but she'll be moving to New Orleans... and that's a really fun town to cruise from, especially if you can get there a few days before the cruise and let loose.
 So, that's our plan for celebrating our 38th wedding anniversary, next Spring.
 I've never sailed on the Norwegian Breakaway, although I've loved all the other cruises we've done with NCL in recent years, so I like the idea of sailing on a NCL ship that we've never been on before.
-The fact that our next three cruises will all be with NCL should tell you a lot about how satisfied we've been with them in all of our recent cruises.
-On two of those three cruises, we'll be staying in The Haven... and that is definitely our very favorite way to cruise.
-Couldn't afford to do it for the 15-day Panama canal cruise, but it was within our budget to do it on the other two.